SensingClues/OpenEars/installpi/INSTALL.md

 `./install-part2.sh`

 This will create the virtual environments.
-It has to compile some packages, so the runtime is rather long (more then an hour, and dependent on the quelity of your SD card)
+It has to compile some packages, so the runtime is rather long (more then an hour, and dependent on the quality of your SD card)

 After installation, reboot the pi: `sudo reboot`